Have you ever noticed the color combination of Disney Membership cards? Yes, it’s simple and accurate.

 5. Badgy100 ID Card Printer

 We witnessed a radical change for Badgy 100.
-This printer’s shape has changed from the previous.
+This printer’s shape has changed from the previous one.
 A round shape with a traditional tri-color feature has made it better.
 Let’s know more about it.

-The 15 minutes test is still memorable for us.
+The 15-minute test is still memorable for us.
 Here is what we have got: the color resolution was 300 dpi.

 No streak.
 Every layer is clear enough.
 One thing we did not like: was the photo color.
 Your photo with white background sounds good.